Safer Surfing Techniques Using Firefox/Chrome and Add-ons

 General recommendations to reduce the threat of malware

-Although there is no one sure method or combination of techniques which will guarantee that your computer (or, for users of ECN-supported Windows PCs, your ECN profile) won't be affected by malware, here are a few general recommendations to reduce the threat.
+Although there is no one sure method or combination of techniques which will guarantee that your computer (or, for users of ECN-domain Windows PCs, your ECN profile) won't be affected by malware, here are a few general recommendations to reduce the threat.

 Limit your access privileges.
 During routine use of your computer, log in to an account which has only "limited user" access privileges.
 This takes extra effort on your part: On many new computers (including those which use the Microsoft Windows operating system), accounts are given full administrator privileges by default.
 We suggest creating a separate account with only the most limited privileges; use this account during all routine computer activities.
 Log in to your administrative account only as needed to install software or change system settings.